ThaMaster/acg_3d_studio/README.md

 This section details what is to be done in the next programming session.
 This section is an attempt at keeping a good focus on what to work on the next time a programming session comences.

+### TODO - 2024-02-06

+- See over what the nodes should be able to contain, example "should the *LOD* node contain *States* or *UpdateCallbacks*?
+- See over that everything works and test more scenes.
+- Create additional *UpdateCallbacks*.
+- Refactor the code.
+- Comment the code.
+- Write the report.

 ### TODO - 2024-02-05

 - Implement the *Level of Detail (LOD)*.
 Maybe upload every object file to the buffer and use the *indexOffset* in **glDrawElements()** to determine which *LOD* to render.